Abijeet/laravel-starter-guide/README.md

 5. Will I need a REST API now or in the future to handle mobile devices?
 Is this a single page application?

 Those are a general set of questions that I came up with, but you'll probably have more based on the type of project that you are handling.
 It is good to be able to answer them now so you know what the scope of your project is, what plugins and third party services you'll need to integrate with.

+We will go through and answer some of the questions listed there subsequently in this guide.